koenrane/KR-new-site/content/some-of-my-disagreements-with-list-of-lethalities.md

 > [!quote] Eliezer Yudkowsky
 > [Alignment doesn't hit back, the loss function hits back](https://www.lesswrong.com/posts/cq5x4XDnLcBrYbb66/will-capabilities-generalise-more?commentId=wBn4JeJqAAZYqTDoH) [and **the loss function doesn't capture what you really want (e.g. because killing the humans and taking control of a reward button will max reward, deceiving human raters will increase ratings, etc).
 If what we wanted was exactly captured in a loss function, alignment would be easier.** Not easy because outer optimization doesn't create good inner alignment, but easier than the present case.](https://www.lesswrong.com/posts/cq5x4XDnLcBrYbb66/will-capabilities-generalise-more?commentId=wBn4JeJqAAZYqTDoH)

 To me, this statement seems weird and sideways of central alignment problems.
 I perceive Eliezer to be arguing "If only the loss function represented what we wanted, that'd be better."
-If he meant to connote "loss functions simply won't represent what you want, get over it, that's not how alignment works", we're more likely on the same page.
+If he meant to connote "loss functions simply won't represent what you want, get over it, that's not how alignment works" - then we likely agree.

 My response: